herbsjs/herbsjs.github.io/docs/tutorial/create-list-usecase.md

 ---
-id: create-usecase
+id: create-list-usecase
-title: 4.
-Creating Use Cases
+title: 5.
+Creating List Use Cases
-sidebar_label: 4.
-Creating Use Cases
+sidebar_label: 5.
+Creating List Use Cases
-slug: /tutorial/create-usecase
+slug: /tutorial/create-list-usecase
 ---

 ## Introduction to the Use Case concept